smartcontracts/ethgastable/README.md

 # ethgastable

 Welcome!
-This repo hosts the front-end for ethgastable.info, a simplified table of EVM opcode/precompile prices.
+This repo hosts the front-end for [ethgastable](https://ethgastable.info), a simplified table of EVM opcode/precompile prices.

 This project was inspired by Danny Ryan's table [here](https://github.com/djrtwo/evm-opcode-gas-costs).
 Most of the current data comes from that repo.